mmehrayin/cybersec-week8/README.md

 Vulnerability #2: **Session Hijacking/Fixation**

 I used the given PHP script to to get and set the session ID.
 First I tried in Chrome browser that I was logged in to the blue page.
 I copied the given session ID, then I switched to Safari that I was not logged in and changed the PHPSESSIONID given by Safari to the copied PHPSESSIONID.
-Then I was able to login without username and password.
+Then I could login without username and password.

 <img src="https://media.giphy.com/media/SiJXBnSzl186InK8bv/giphy.gif" width="800">